etalab-ia/knowledge-base/_sources/piaf/retriever/DPR_performance.md

 ## Performance with Haystack's Evaluation Script

 I need to check if my fine-tuned multilingual Bert model (`mbertDPR`) is working.
 Let's not use my evaluation script, but [Haystack's e2e evaluation script](https://github.com/deepset-ai/haystack/blob/master/tutorials/Tutorial5_Evaluation.ipynb).
-We will focus exlcusively on the retriever for now.
+We will focus exclusively on the retriever for now.
 Also, while they test in English, I believe a multilingual bert should not do very bad.

 Haystack allows us to use either two types of backends: `ElasticsearchDocumentStore` or `FAISSDocumentStore`.
 The former uses ElasticSearch, the latter uses Facebook FAISS.